 On August 14, 2008, the President signed into law Public Law 110-314 (Consumer Product Safety Improvement Act of 2008).
-On August 12, 2011, he signed into law amendments to the Act, Public Law 112-28, August 12, 2011.
 The Act provided CPSC with significant new regulatory and enforcement tools as part of amending and enhancing several CPSC statutes, including the Consumer Product Safety Act.
+Amendments to the Act, Public Law 112-28, were signed into law on August 12, 2011.